SpellholdStudios/ReadmeTemplate/README.md

 ## <a name="versions" id="versions"></a>Version History

 >&#9755; If your mod is hosted at GitHub, you can save yourself trouble of creating mod packages manually by using this <a href="https://github.com/InfinityTools/InfinityAutoPackager">tool</a>.
 It produces zip and <a href="https://github.com/ALIENQuake/ProjectInfinity/wiki/Specification-of-the-IEMOD-file-format">IEMod</a> packages for you when you create mod release.
 It is very easy to use and most SHS mods are released with it.
-For further documentation, please read <a href="https://forums.beamdog.com/discussion/78364/infinity-auto-packager-automatically-generate-and-adds-mod-packages-to-release-when-you-publish-it">this</a>.<br><br>
+For further documentation, please read <a href="https://forums.beamdog.com/discussion/78364/infinity-auto-packager-automatically-generate-and-adds-mod-packages-to-release-when-you-publish-it">this</a>.<br>

+&nbsp;

 #### Version 2.0.0 &nbsp;(Month Day, Year)